samkhan1/z-utils/how_to_use-dropbox_ignore_ps1.md

 	Create a list of the `realpaths` to files and folders that need to be excluded from syncing via Dropbox, by using Python's inbuilt `glob` function, or by using the `find` command in a terminal of a Linux subsystem, and then save it to a file, such as "dot_git_folder.md"

-	In the text string of the file paths, if required, change "/mnt/c" to "C:" and "/" to "\" to make the string Windows compatible.
+	In the text string of the file paths, if required, change "/mnt/c" to "C:" and "/" to "\\" to make the string Windows compatible.

+	See (this article)[https://github.com/samkhan1/z-utils/blob/main/to_glob_files_or_folders.md] on how to use `find` in a Linux environment to create the required list of paths to folders.

 - Step 2: